BlaiseD/LogicBuilder.OData/README.md

 # LogicBuilder.OData
 Creates LINQ expressions from ODataQueryOptions and executes the query.

 To use, call the Get extension method from your OData controller.
-IMapper an AutoMapper interface.
+IMapper is an AutoMapper interface.

 ```c#
 public static ICollection<TModel> Get<TModel, TData>(this IQueryable<TData> query, IMapper mapper, ODataQueryOptions<TModel> options);